Who We Are

 Clinical and Molecular Geneticist and Physician

 Wendy Chung is the Principal Investigator of the GUARDIAN study.
-She is a clinical and molecular geneticist and the Kennedy Family Professor of Pediatrics and Medicine at Columbia.
+She is a clinical and molecular geneticist and the Chair of Pediatrics at Boston Children’s Hospital and Harvard Medical School.

 Certified Genetic Counselor